neewrobert/data-structure/README.md

 # Data Structure Algorithms
 Most Common data structures algorithms - Implemented in Java

-the propouse of this project is to teach DS to my students
+the goal of this project is to teach DS to my students

 1. Binary Search: A search algorithm that works by repeatedly dividing the search interval in half, and eliminating the half that cannot contain the target value.
 This algorithm is typically used to search for a target value in a sorted array.